-Until recently tubal ligation seemed like a relatively safe and effective solution as a contraception post childbirth.
+Until recently, tubal ligation seemed like a relatively safe and effective solution as a contraception post-childbirth.

 The relatively innocuous procedure seems on the surface to be a great solution to prevent pregnancy; however, it seems that the blood flow to the ovaries is semi-dependent upon the pathway of the fallopian tubes.
 This blood flow allows for correct oxygenation of the ovaries, as well as chemical messaging of hormones and other blood chemicals.
-When this blood supply is restricted, then additional hormonal issues begin to develop.
+When this blood supply is restricted, additional hormonal issues begin to develop.

 Several studies have shown increased menstrual difficulties post tubal ligation, especially in the age group of 20 - 29, when the blood supply is most prevalent.

 Symptoms reported following a post-tubal ligation are listed below; however, it's important to note that these symptoms are wide and varied.
 It's hard to pinpoint the exact symptoms.
 However, the variety of reported symptoms suggests that the effect is systemic.
 (The list is taken from Tubal.org.)